cubegenics/CSN-232-Starve-free-Readers-Writers-Problem/README.md

 read->value=1;

-"mutex" is the semaphore which is needed to gain permission to access the critical section by either readers or writers "in" is the semaphore which is needed to prevent starvation
+"mutex" is the semaphore which is needed to gain permission to access the critical section by either readers or writers.
+"in" is the semaphore which is needed to prevent starvation

 Working: